Financial-Times/concept-publisher/README.md

   * {url}/__count returns the number of concepts
   * {url}/__ids that lists the identities of the resources in the form '{"id":"abc"}\n{"id":"def"}'
   * {url}/{uid} that returns the transformed concept in UPP json format
+* gtgUrl: url to check that the transformer has finished reloading after a __reload call.
 * ids (optional): list if ids to publish - if the list is not empty ids will not be looked up via the __ids endpoint on the transformer and only the uuids from the list will be published
 * throttle: no of req/s when calling the transformers to get transformed content
 * authorization (optional)